Track MCP LogoTrack MCP

 What permissions do I need?

-For AWS SSO Setup:
+For AWS IAM Identity Center (SSO) Setup:

 • Access to the specific AWS accounts you want to manage